jiaohehu/NPreview/DOC-diagram.md

     draw (1,2)--(2,3) withpen pencircle withcolor \mpcolor(red!80!white!20!)

-# The line size or dot size unit

 Note that for units such as line width, dot size, etc, is maintained internally by Diagram as the SVG user unit.
 One user unit is exactly 1/96 of an inch.
 Following is the conversion of